 - Store milk in the fridge or freezer right away—place it at the back, away from raw foods.

-Safe storage keeps your milk fresh, and your baby protected!
+Additionally, safe storage keeps your milk fresh, and your baby protected!

 Six Breast Milk Storage Tips